sporto/elm-tutorial/README.md

 Code for the examples in the first part of this tutorial can be found at
 <https://github.com/sporto/elm-tutorial-assets>.

-Code for the example application built in the second part of the guide can be found at <https://github.com/sporto/elm-tutorial-app>.
+Code for the example application built in the second part of this tutorial can be found at <https://github.com/sporto/elm-tutorial-app>.

 ## Contributing